matty316/stardoo/README.md

-# stardew clone in C using SDL
+# stardew clone in C using SDL2